Rickaym/manim-sideview/README.md

 ## Rendering Scenes

-After a scene is successfully rendered for the first time, the extension creates an active job tied to the source file to ensure persistence in scene names, output directories.
+After a scene is successfully rendered for the first time, the extension creates an active job tied to the source file to ensure persistence in scene names, and output directories.

 You can reset this cache by clicking on the icon.